 Step 3: Add your new personal Shortcut account in Marker.io using the new API token from step 1.

-Step 4: You can create a new destination by selecting a project from Workspace B.
+Step 4: Create a new project by selecting a project from Workspace B.

 You can now report to the new Workspace B project.
-Of course, the caveat is that the team account name will be used when mentioning the reporter, but this is the only way to work with Marker.io and multiple Shortcut workspaces for now.
+Of course, the caveat is that the team account name will be used when mentioning the reporter, but this is the only way to work with Marker.io and multiple Shortcut workspaces.

-You may have to set up the destinations from Workspace A to use the main destination account to keep reporting to them since you have removed the initial personal account linked to that workspace:
+You may have to set up the projects from Workspace A to use the main Integration account to keep reporting to them since you have removed the initial personal account linked to that workspace:

 Nothing changes for guest reporters since you have to use a team account to allow your guests to report anyway.